DPGAlliance/dpg-resources/docs/platform-independence/README.md

 <br />

 **No**.
-Platform independence is not about cost, is about the freedom and legal terms on which the different dependencies and components are available.
+Platform independence is not about cost, but about the freedom and legal terms on which the different dependencies and components are available.
 </details>

 ## Evidence of Platform Independence

 **How can I comply with the platform independence requirement?**

-The straightforward answer is only to use open-source components, but we understand that in many cases this might not be the best available option or there is a specific reason to use a certain technology stack.
+The straightforward answer is only to use open-source components, but we understand that in many cases, this might not be the best available option, or there is a specific reason to use a certain technology stack.
 In this sense, the use of closed or proprietary components is allowed as long as there are **open alternatives that can be easily used/swapped** and the feasibility of their implementation is demonstrated.

 It is required that solutions technically demonstrate that someone could use the open alternative(s) without any **significant** refactoring or modification to the source code.
-In the case it is needed, comprehensive instructions on how to migrate to an open alternative are required.
+In case it is needed, comprehensive instructions on how to migrate to an open alternative are required.

 The solution can take one of the following paths:

 1. **Replace the proprietary dependency** (all that are required) for an open alternative with an OSI-approved license. _This is the best option when there are open-source alternatives that provide the same functionality or features._
 2. **Create an abstraction layer** for the features and logic that use the proprietary dependencies and allow implementers to choose between this and other open alternatives, removing any platform-specific intricacies. _This is the best option when the available open alternatives do not provide the same level of functionality or have other limitations, or you want to provide choices to implementers_.
-3. **Create patch/migration instructions** that technically demonstrate the possibility of using or swapping the proprietary dependency for an open alternative, that is publicly available in the source code repository.
+3. **Create patch/migration instructions** that technically demonstrate the possibility of using or swapping the proprietary dependency for an open alternative that is publicly available in the source code repository.
 This must include comprehensive instructions (code + documentation) that allow a developer to easily implement or use an open alternative. _This is the best option when it is not desired to change the main tech stack into production or final versions of the solution, but it still provides a way for implementers to use the open alternative if they choose to do so._

 ### Examples of Common Dependencies